euwbah/musescore-xen-tuner/README.md

 ## Introduction

+> [!TIP]
-> 🟢 This section introduces important terminology.
+> This section introduces important terminology.
 It is recommended to read this section before the rest of the guide.

 ### Nominals & Equave